 For 13-17-year-olds, Wales is projected to show an increase in every age group, varying between 0.8% and 9.6%, with the largest increase being in 15-16-year-olds.
-Within Cardiff, the largest projected increase is in the 16-year-old age group, which is predicted to rise by 12.3%, with the lowest being the 13-year-old age group, which is projected to rise by 5.4%.
+Within Cardiff, the largest projected increase is in the 16-year-old age group, which is predicted to rise by 12.3%, with the lowest being the 13-year-old age group, which is projected to rise by 12.3%, with the lowest being the 13-year-old age group, which is projected to rise by 12.3%, with the lowest being the 13-year-old age group, which is projected to rise by 12.3%.

 These new projections are in stark contrast to those previously published and could impact future demand planning for schools in Cardiff.
-However, it must be taken into consideration that, similarly, future published projections could again differ significantly from the 2018based projections.
+However, it must be taken into consideration that, similarly, future published projections could again differ significantly from the 2018-based projections.
 When planning school places, experience has shown that Welsh Government population projections are best used in a wider context, rather than in isolation.
 Combining projections with other sources also tends to produce a more accurate picture.